readthedocs/readthedocs.org/docs/sponsors.rst

 Sponsors of Read the Docs
 =========================

 Running Read the Docs isn't free, and the site wouldn't be where it is today without generous support of our sponsors.
 Below is a list of all the folks who have helped the site financially, in order of the date they first started supporting us.

 Current sponsors
 ----------------

 * `Rackspace`_
 * You?
 (Gittip)

-All of the development of Read the Docs is funded on `Gittip`_.
-If you appreciate the service, please consider helping support development on Gittip.
+If you appreciate the service, please consider helping support development on `Gittip`_.

 Past sponsors
 -------------